rdvnnl/kotlin-web-site/docs/topics/properties.md

 }
 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="kotlin-lateinit-property" validate="false"}

-### Checking whether a lateinit var is initialized

 To check whether a `lateinit var` has already been initialized, use the [`isInitialized`](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin/-lazy/is-initialized.html)
 property on the [reference to that property](reflection.md#property-references):